10 Reasons Why Customer Referrals Matter!

 1. Close Bigger Accounts

 Closing an account or making a sale of any kind is a win.
-That said, your sales team can spend their time working larger account and make bigger sales.
+That said, your sales team can spend their time working on larger accounts and make bigger sales.
 However, this happens only when the person has established some trust with your company.
 When you start a sales call with a customer referral from someone the prospective customer respects, they will start out with a higher level of trust.
 This encourages them to place a larger order, which equates to a larger sale for your company.

 2. Creates an Expectation